Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/04_gaia_and_shiva.md

 Both bosses will then start casting their respective enrages (*Absolute Zero* and *Memory's End*).

-When both bosses are defeated, you will advance to the next arena.
+When both bosses are defeated, there will be a knockback from the center, and you will advance to the next arena.

 If the Fragment of Fate is not around, Eden's Promise will spawn and wipe the raid.
 If, on the other hand, the Fragment of Fate is still alive, then the party advances to the final phase.

 ---